Duolingo

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.

-Duolingo does not have a charitable giving program at this time.
+Duolingo does not publish charitable giving guidelines.

 Employment policies fail to protect against discrimination based on political affiliation/views and/or religion.

-Duolingo does not provide viewpoint protections (1).
+Duolingo does not provide viewpoint protections for its employees (1).

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.